alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 An intriguing option is to size the avis aeterna vaguely like a car: two meters wide and tall, four meters long.
 (For US readers: that is 6.5 feet wide and tall, 13 feet long.)
-It is big enough to be substantial, but small enough to be built in a garage.
+These dimensions are big enough to be substantial but small enough to be built in a garage with limited means.

-This mandates all of the proportions of the model: with the value of two meters and the [spheroid](https://en.wikipedia.org/wiki/Spheroid) equations we can compute everything else.
+This decision mandates all of the proportions of the model: with the value of 2 m and the [spheroid](https://en.wikipedia.org/wiki/Spheroid) equations we can compute everything else.
 First we have a prolate spheroid with axis `A=2m`, and length `C=4m`.